ggozad/burry.js/README.md

 ### Creation

-Create an instance of a storage, optionally passing a namespace:
+Create an instance of a storage, optionally passing a namespace.
+A default store is always available with no namespace:

         var burry = new Burry('mystuff');

+You can obtain all available stores, by invoking `stores()`:

+        var stores = Burry.stores(); // stores is ['', 'mystuff']

 ### Getting/Setting